Inncee81/CalcPlus/README.md

   32 bit OS: 2<sup>32</sup>-1 digits <i><b>long</b></i>, or 10<sup>2<sup>64</sup></sup>-1.

+Please note that in order to get a value that's remotely close to this you need a decent quantity of RAM.
+A system with 16 gigabytes of RAM should be more than enough, but haven't tested the full extent, yet.
+My findings so far:
+<pre>  4 gigabytes: NO
+  20 gigbytes: ?</pre>

+If you tested the system on your own PC with a different amount of RAM, please tell me your findings.
+The speed of your RAM may also limit the speed of the program, but the biggest bottleneck (for speed) is most often going to be your CPU.

 Want to see this library in action?
 Just go [here](https://virxec.github.io/CalcPlus/PreviewLibrary)!

 ## Advantages of using this library